5 Adventure Books About Savannah GA

 5. A Stone in the Sea (Bleeding Stars)

 Our protagonist, Sebastian Stone, is a dark, brooding, and sexy musician.
 He is the lead singer and guitarist of his band Thunder.
-They are a heavy metal type, screamo band.
+They are a heavy metal-type screamo band.
 He has been sent to Savannah, Georgia.
 Under some circumstances, he is essentially being kept in hiding and wants to be entirely out of the public eye.

-So this entire book uncovers each other’s secrets and teaches how to be comfortable and let each other in when they’ve been locked down for so long.
+So this book uncovers each other’s secrets and teaches how to be comfortable and let each other in when they’ve been locked down for so long.
 If you love romance in Savannah, Georgia, you must read it.
 Avoid hardcover because its font and color are poor, but the paperback quality is good.

 Author: A.L.
 Jackson